-NDP_INDICATION Determine the type of S1G frame.
-Set to 1 if this packet is one of NDP CMAC PPDUs as defined in 23.3.12 (NDP CMAC PPDUs).
+NDP_INDICATION Determine the type of S1G PPDU.
+Set to 1 if this PPDU is one of NDP CMAC PPDUs as defined in 23.3.12 (NDP CMAC PPDUs).
 Set to 0 otherwise.

 P3295L56, P3462L11

 AGGREGATION Indicates whether the PSDU contains an A-MPDU.
-Enumerated type: AGGREGATED indicates this packet has A-MPDU aggregation.
-NOT_AGGREGATED indicates this packet does not have A-MPDU aggregation.
+Enumerated type: AGGREGATED indicates this PSDU contains an A-MPDU.
+NOT_AGGREGATED indicates this PSDU does not contain an A-MPDU.
 Y Y

 P3298L44